Created: April 30, 2026 at 5:37 PM

 Barbara says she doesn’t think about the audience — not in the same way she thinks about herself as a storyteller.
 She asks, “how do I seduce them to give me their attention?”
 She doesn’t know if she is looking for a particular human, but knows what she responds to, and how she might share a cord with the hypothesized viewer.

 Her answer is quite elegant and contemplated, Holly responds “ditto” and audience laughs in agreement.
 Martz does go on to say she is making impulsively and from her own world — something extremely relatable.
 She expresses she hopes to connect with even one person — also extremely relatable.
 Making work about mental health fifteen years ago, her focus was making from some deep part of herself.
-I respect this about both of the artists, this is something I don’t consciously think of in my current practice of assembling reclaimed materials together—I feel like I still am searching to understand something in the material and don’t contextualize it to my world beyond the aesthetics I am attracted to.
+I respect this about both of the artists, I don’t consciously think of some deep part of myself in my current practice of glueing foam together—I feel like I still am searching to understand something in the material and don’t contextualize it to my world beyond the aesthetics I am attracted to.

-Martz’s focus on herself made a difference — she found she could connect to people more making work about her own child, who was struggling with “debilitating depression.”
-She mentions at the time in which she was making this work, mental health wasn’t talked about like that, then.
+Martz’s focus on herself made a difference — she found she could connect to people more by making work about her own child, who was struggling with “debilitating depression.”
+She mentions at the time in which she was making this work mental health wasn’t spoken of how it is today.

-Barbara shares she has had plenty of experiences of “lurking” at her own shows and listening to people “make up stuff.”
-She has a charm that also makes the whole room laugh alongside her as she says this.
-Artists works frequently become generalized so people have a way into the work.
-That really shows it success, if success is measured by a large volume of people investing interpretation into an artist’s work.
+Thomas shares she has had plenty of experiences of “lurking” at her own shows and listening to people “make up stuff.” she has a charm that also makes the whole room laugh alongside her; plus her choice of words.
+She acknowledges that, yes, artists’ works frequently become generalized so viewers have a way in to the work.
+There is a consensus that that really shows the arts success, if success is measured by a large volume of people investing interpretation into an artist’s work.

 The conversation evolves into discussing how work specifically is accessed in the public.

-Barbara points to a shift in public art in the 80s to not just think of sculpture.
-Barbara has thought of her work being bigger even if she was trained two dimensionally.
-Also relatable.
-She is a person that makes things and sometimes she does public pieces of it is in line with what her work does
+Thomas points to a shift in public art in the 80s away from the restrictive category of sculpture.
+This reinforces my later thoughts of Martz public interventions with her art being a form of public art in a nuanced definition.
+Thomas has thought of her work being bigger even if she was trained two dimensionally.
+This parallels my own creative practice.
+She describes herself as a person that makes things and sometimes she makes it more public should a project be in line with what her work seeks to share.

 There are two kinds of writers — who have the story and who find the story